neurogenomics/NextFlowIntro/Readme.md

 * Push our script to github and run it from our github repos
 * Run an R function (using a JSON file to define inputs)
 * Run an R function (passing a channel as inputs... which Nurun said is different to just passing arguments)
+* Use renv with singularity to avoid having to create a singularity image containing all R dependencies

 # Intro pages about NextFlow